james94/Stem-Cell-Clinical-Trials-Tracker/docs/macNativeDockerBackEnd.md

     mysql:8.0.27
 ~~~

+NOTE: The above approach after turning off docker container may cause data loss in our tables like I noticed this happened with trial table.

 Now our Docker container's MySQL server is running.
 We should be able to login to the MySQL Server running inside the container.
 Also the volume mount creates a bridge to our **Stem-Cell-Clinical-Trials-Tracker/** folder from our host machine to the a folder **/Stem-Cell-Clinical-Trials-Tracker**, which is like a symlink, so we have access to the project, specifically the mysql db creation code.

 Let's execute bash command to enter into the **mytrial-db** Docker container, then login to the container's MySQL server directly: